1. Folding Boat Equipment (FBE)

 As can be seen from the diagram below, the Warren trusses were angled in and secured with a single tubular top chord placed in compression.

-The bottom tubes were in tension and a number of trusses supported the single gangway.
+The bottom tubes were in tension and several trusses supported the single gangway.

-Although the transoms were heavy at 198 pounds (90 kilograms) each, the tension tubes were very light (similar to scaffold tubes) and this, coupled with the simple construction technique, enabled a 108-foot-long bridge to be completed in less than 15 minutes.
+Although the transoms were heavy at 198 pounds (89.81 kg) each, the tension tubes were very light (similar to scaffold tubes) and this, coupled with the simple construction technique, enabled a 108-foot-long bridge to be completed in less than 15 minutes.

 Originally intended only for infantry and able to carry single-file infantry over a 96-foot span.